Ken Woolley: Notable projects

 At the completion of his own home, the Woolley House in Mosman in 1962, a work he would become most famous for, Ken Woolley emerged as a leading figure in a regional romantic movement often referred to as Sydney School.
 This evolving movement combined the influence of organic architecture, brutalism and the Arts and Crafts movement together with elements of the International Style, and came to embody the harmonious relationships between man and nature as intimate domestic spaces in the Australian bushland.
 The basis of the Woolley House design was derived from a series of garden terraces, most of which were covered by sections of timber roof sloping parallel to the land.
 A geometric order was applied to the plan as a series of 12-foot square units that combine to make up the main central space.
 Natural materials were exploited, with neutral colour schemes of dark tiles, western red cedar boarding and panelling, and painted bricks, creating a feeling of warmth in the house.
 The open plan living spaces were connected with volumes containing variations of ceiling height and changes in direction, enabling floor areas to be narrow but for the feeling of space to still be maximised.
 The house won RAIA’s Wilkinson Award the same year it was completed.
 The house was gifted to the University of NSW in 2016 by the Hesketh family.

 Woolley joined the existing partnership of Sydney Ancher, Bryce Mortlock and Stuart Murray in 1964, and with Murray leaving the practice in 1975, as Ancher Mortlock & Woolley, the team went on to establish a reputation in the design of special purpose buildings.
 Notable examples are the Australian Broadcasting Corporation (ABC) Ultimo Centre, the RAS Dome and Exhibition Hall and the Olympic Hockey Stadium at Homebush.

 The Penthouses, New Beach Road, Darling Point, 1968.

+Town Hall House from Druitt Street, Sydney, opened 1977.

+Park Hyatt Sydney, Circular Quay, opened 1987.